 After reading some of the positive reviews they had received, I was settled that this was the first steakhouse I’d visit, and promptly headed down there to find it very busy indeed, ate a steak the size of my head, returned home, and slept for 12 hours straight.

-I’m not sharing this information simply because you might be fascinated with my eating habits whilst abroad, but to highlight just how powerful a successful local search campaign can be.
+I’m not sharing this information simply because you might be fascinated with my eating habits whilst abroad, but to highlight just how powerful a successful local SEO campaign can be.
 I actually ate at another steakhouse a few days later which was much better and cheaper, but unsurprisingly it was nowhere near as busy as the Salt Creek Steakhouse had been…

 Now this isn’t just restricted to restaurants and bars (although it is very important to them).
 Whilst we were there, my co-vacacioner suffered from a bout of altitude sickness and needed a dose of oxygen.
 Can you guess how we found a local oxygen supplier?
 We also needed to find supermarkets, shops and outlets, and other local services.
 All these businesses won our custom by being on top of their local search marketing, something that every business which provides localized services should be doing.
 The addition of reviews also makes Google Places page a powerful marketing channel, where people can find all the information they need about a business as well as unbiased reviews from fellow visitors.